VILLASframework/documentation/docs/node/nodes/exec.md

 A IO format identifier selecting the file format which is used for reading and writing from the file.

-See @ref node-format-types for a complete list of supported formats.
+See [Format Types](../formats/index.md) for a complete list of supported formats.

 ## shell (boolean) = false {#node-config-node-exec-shell}